Jennifer03333333332/Soft-Rendering-Toolsets/Assignments/Scotty3D/docs/meshedit/loop.md

 5. Flip any new edge that connects an old and new vertex.
 6. Finally, copy the new vertex positions (`Vertex::new_pos`) into the usual vertex positions (`Vertex::pos`).

 It may be useful to ensure `Halfedge_Mesh::split_edge()` will now return an iterator to the newly inserted vertex, and particularly that the halfedge of this vertex will point along the edge of the original mesh.
-This iterator is useful because it can be used to (i) flag the vertex returned by the split operation as a new vertex, and (ii) flag each outgoing edge as either being new or part of the original mesh.
-(In other words, Step 4 is a great time to set the members `is_new` for vertices and edges created by the split.
+This iterator is useful because it can be used to
+1. Flag the vertex returned by the split operation as a new vertex, and
+2. Flag each outgoing edge as either being new or part of the original mesh.

+(In other words, Step $$4$$ is a great time to set the members `is_new` for vertices and edges created by the split.
 It is also a good time to copy the `new_pos` field from the edge being split into the `new_pos` field of the newly inserted vertex.)

 We recommend implementing this algorithm in stages, e.g., _first_ see if you can correctly update the connectivity, _then_ worry about getting the vertex positions right.
 Some examples below illustrate the correct behavior of the algorithm (coming soon).